pburkholder/decksets/2018-04-cf-summit/text.md

 The problem in 2015 was that the FedRAMP Marketplace didn't have a authorized general-purpose PaaS.
 If you started with IaaS provider, you could inherit controls for, say, the Physical Environment, Media Handling and Network Controls, but you were still responsible for all the operating systems, programming languages, logging, patching, etc. etc. So if you had 325 controls to satisfy for your application that had a Moderate risk profile, maybe you could re-use 85 of those, and then take on the work of satisfying the other 240.
 Ouch.

 The 18F answer was to build their own PaaS, satisfy as many of those controls as possible, and make that available as Platform-as-a-Service for other agencies throughout government.
-The cloud.gov platform was launched as a platform for federal users on 9 Oct 2015.
+The cloud.gov platform was launched for federal users on 9 Oct 2015.
 And if you we're present at the 2015 or 2016 CF summits, you may have caught Diego or Bret talking about cloud.gov.
+It's been awhile, and a lot is new.

 <!-- https://18f.gsa.gov/2015/10/09/cloud-gov-launch/ -->